2022–2023 Hoffmann Bird Club

 The Hoffmann Bird Club is Berkshire County’s premier ornithological organization.
 It was established in 1940 with a mission of promoting the study of birds in the county.
-The club was founded under the auspices of the Berkshire Museum and is named in honor of Ralph Hoffmann, a naturalist born in Berkshire County.
+The club is named in honor of Ralph Hoffmann, a naturalist born in Berkshire County.

 General Guidelines while birding during the Corona Virus Pandemic:

 Thanks to all our members for their patience and understanding during these unprecedented times.
 The Hoffmann Bird Club is issuing these guidelines for our birding walks.
 We expect that all trip participants will exercise caution and not place themselves and others in unsafe situations.
 Do not attend trips if you do not feel well or have recently been exposed to someone suffering from Covid or Covid-like symptoms.